fastlane/fastlane/internal/notes/xcodebuild_build_settings.md

 Normalising the checkout path and the home directory is easy.
 Normalising the Xcode version is not, because the settings genuinely differ between versions.
 A recorded fixture would have to be keyed by Xcode version and regenerated for each, which is more machinery than the 25% is worth.

 ## Attempt 2, memoise for the length of the run.
-Reverted in `10740cd41`
+Tried and reverted

 Hold the answers in a hash for the process lifetime, keyed by command.
 The first example to ask computes, the rest read.
 Nothing persisted, nothing machine specific, computed on the machine that is asking.